Jorhat: District Court

 The District & Sessions Judge of Upper Assam District, Jorhat, was established on November 15, 1948, and became permanent on April 1, 1953.
 The first District & Sessions Judge of Assam Valley, Upper Assam Districts, Jorhat, was Mr. S.K.
 Das, M.A., B.L.
 Currently, the district's territorial jurisdiction extends over two sub-divisions: Majuli Sub-Division and Titabar Sub-Division.
 Altogether, the District & Sessions Judge and the Chief Judicial Magistrate comprise 15 courts staffed by Judicial Officers of various grades.
 The District & Sessions Judge together with the Chief Judicial Magistrate Court Complex, Jorhat is situated in the heart of the city.
-The Present District & Sessions Judge as the head of the establishment is Shri Mridul Kumar Kalita.
-The present Chief Judicial Magistrate, Jorhat, the head of all the Criminal Courts is Sri Vijay Kumar Singh.
+The Present District & Sessions Judge as the head of the establishment is Smti.
+Barnali Mahanta.
+The present Chief Judicial Magistrate, Jorhat, the head of all the Criminal Courts is Sri Arup Jyoti Baishya.

 Transport

 Air

 The Jorhat Airport, commonly known as Rowriah Airport, is located at Rowriah, a suburb of Jorhat, about 7 kilometres (4.3 mi) from the city centre.
 The airport has flight connectivity to Kolkata and Delhi operated by IndiGo.
 It is controlled by the Airports Authority of India.